-- Provide intercity travel capacity to supplement critically overused interstate highways and commercial airports consistent with the Passenger Rail Vision in the California State Rail Plan. - Meet future intercity travel demand that would be unmet by current transportation systems and increase capacity for intercity mobility. - Maximize intermodal transportation opportunities by locating stations to connect with local transit systems, airports, and highways. - Improve the intercity travel experience for Californians by providing comfortable, safe, frequent, and reliable high-speed travel. - Provide a sustainable reduction in travel time between major urban centers. - Increase the efficiency of the intercity transportation system. - Maximize the use of existing transportation corridors and rights-of-way, to the extent feasible. - Develop a practical and economically viable transportation system that can be implemented in phases by 2040 and generate revenues in excess of operations and maintenance (O&M) costs. - Provide intercity travel in a manner considerate and protective of the region's sensitive environmental resources and reduce emissions and vehicle miles traveled (VMT) for intercity trips. - Provide blended system infrastructure that supports a viable operations plan for HSR, while also minimizing environmental impacts and maximizing compatibility with Peninsula6 communities.
+- Provide intercity travel capacity to supplement critically overused interstate highways and commercial airports consistent with the Passenger Rail Vision in the 2018 California State Rail Plan. - Meet future intercity travel demand that would be unmet by current transportation systems and increase capacity for intercity mobility. - Maximize intermodal transportation opportunities by locating stations to connect with local transit systems, airports, and highways. - Improve the intercity travel experience for Californians by providing comfortable, safe, frequent, and reliable high-speed travel. - Provide a sustainable reduction in travel time between major urban centers. - Increase the efficiency of the intercity transportation system. - Maximize the use of existing transportation corridors and rights-of-way, to the extent feasible. - Develop a practical and economically viable transportation system that can be implemented in phases by 2040 and generate revenues in excess of operations and maintenance (O&M) costs.